raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        /                                                               /
        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

+A:
+: A 1 bit TLV Response flag indicating whether or not an Operation TLV requires a response Acknowledgement.
 DSO-TYPE:
-: A 16 bit field in network order giving the type of the current DSO TLV per the IANA DSO Type Codes Registry.
+: A 15 bit field in network order giving the type of the current DSO TLV per the IANA DSO Type Codes Registry.

 DSO DATA LENGTH: